Fellowship Director James A. Onigkeit, M.D., working with fellows

 The Critical Care Anesthesiology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides you with subspecialty training in the expert management of patients in an intensive care unit environment who are critically ill.
 You also are trained in the management of emergencies outside of the hospital, including those that occur during transport of patients to an intensive care setting.

-You will receive systematic instruction in:
+You receive systematic instruction in:

-- Resuscitation of critically ill patients
+- Resuscitation of patients who are critically ill

 - Advanced cardiac and trauma life support